vitaliihonta/landing/mdoc/input/workflows-activities.md

 }

-// The domain model for Content we pull and process
+// The domain model for the Content we pull and process
 @jsonMemberNames(SnakeCase)
 case class ContentFeedItem(
   title:       String,